imfly/algorithms-on-blockchain/0-Javascript常见问题/javascript.md

 ## 15\. delete can delete but

-**Question:** Look at the code below, I have a property in a object and I am creating a new object where I am setting it to a new value.
+**问题:** Look at the code below, I have a property in a object and I am creating a new object where I am setting it to a new value.
 If I delete that property what will i get if I try to access that property?

     var myObject = {
         price: 20.99,